Roy Bedichek: Writing

-At the urging of his friends, Walter Prescott Webb and J. Frank Dobie, he took a leave of absence in February 1946 to write his first book, Adventures with a Texas Naturalist.
+At the urging of his friends, Walter Prescott Webb and J. Frank Dobie, he took a leave of leave in February 1946 to write his first book, Adventures with a Texas Naturalist.
 His second book and third books were awarded the Carr P. Collins Award for the best Texas book of the day by the Texas Institute of Letters (TIL).
 His last book was released posthumously.

 Friends

 While his friends J. Frank Dobie and Walter Prescott Webb are more renowned outside of Austin, in the community all three are respected equally.
 In the late 1960s to the early 1970s, the Austin Independent School District opened Middle Schools (then known as Junior Highs) named after all three men.
 Also, in 1994 a sculpture, known as Philosopher's Rock, portraying Roy Bedichek, J. Frank Dobie and Walter Prescott Webb was installed at Barton Springs Pool in Austin.
 The sculpture was fashioned in honor of their promotion of the preservation of Barton Springs.